 Palliative care can help seniors, people with cancer, heart or lung disease, victims of debilitating injuries, and anyone suffering from serious medical conditions.
 Ask your loved one’s medical team if they can prescribe palliative care.
 For more information, read The Benefits of Palliative Care.

 If/when doctors determine your loved one is near the end, hospice care will likely be recommended.
 This is a form of palliative care without curative intent.
 In other words, it helps ease the suffering from the patient’s physical or mental deterioration.
 It’s not meant to heal ailments but instead focuses on making someone’s final days, weeks, or months more tolerable.

 Hospice agencies provide numerous forms of care, including:

 - Social services.

 - Assistance with daily tasks, such as bathing and dressing.

+Although hospice care can help patients and families, hospices are increasingly owned by private equity firms, which often place profits above patients.
 For more information, read The Pros and Cons of Hospice Care.